 Sec.
-9. (a) Table 1 in this subsection lists ceiling concentrations of metal pollutants for a biosolid or industrial waste product that is land applied.
-A biosolid or industry ied to land if the concentration of strial waste product, as determined with a detection limit of less than ceeds any of the ceiling concentrati ing:
+9. (a) Table 1 in this subsection lists ceiling concentrations of metal pollutants \ for a biosolid or industrial waste product that is land applied.
+A biosolid or industrial waste product must not be applied to land if the concentration of pollutants in the biosolid or industrial waste product as determined by EPA-600/4-79-020\ reaches or exceeds any of the ceiling concentration limits established in the following: